Hamidreza-Ramezani/B.Sc.-Project-/README.md

 employs user's feedback for Online learning.
 So you need to use it to some extent so that the Neural Net gets more training data and make a better prediction.

 2- You can use the touch mode easily by opening the App and selecting the touch mode.
-However, in order to use Camera mode and Image mode, you need to install OpenCV package first.
+However, in order to use Camera mode and Image mode, at first you need to install OpenCV package .